jgnewman/einlandr/README.md

 When a user is authenticated, a session is created in the database.
 Whenever a request comes in that needs to be authenticated, the token is used to retrieve the session from the database and validate it.
 If the session gets invalidated, the session is automatically removed from the database.

+Simultaneously, while the app is running, there is a background process running a schedule that will clean expired sessions out of the database every 12 hours.
+See [scheduling jobs](#scheduling-jobs).
+You can adjust the schedule for this particular job in the config under the `sessionCleanFrequency` key.

 ### Websocket API

 Because Einlandr uses [Brightsocket.io](https://www.npmjs.com/package/brightsocket.io) for websocket handling (and due to the nature of websockets generally), authentication is a little looser.